UCB-stat-159-s21/site/_sources/Hw/hw06-cryptorandom-contrib.md

 - Identify tests that do not really "exercise" the code
 - Make one PR that aims to push line-based test coverage as close to 100% as possible.
 This PR should also have individual tests that add *conceptual* test coverage in areas currently not covered.
 - To run the test suite, you can run `make test-all` from the top-level directory, which is the same command that [the testing GitHub action uses](https://github.com/statlab/cryptorandom/actions/workflows/test.yml).

+## Addendum - Author contribution statement

+We have added a requirement to this assignment.
+This is a short task, it will be due **4/28/2021 at 11:59 Pacific** and will be worth **10 points** (making the total score for the assignment 70 points).

+You will submit (by adding it to the team repo) an **Author Contribution Statement**, in a file named `authorship-contributions.md` (please also include a PDF render of it, as usual).
+This type of statement is an increasingly common requirement in the published literature, so creating one for this project (and subsequent ones) will be good practice for you.

+This statement should provide, concisely (it should be no longer than a page and you can probably fit it well within 1/2 page), a summary, high-level description of the activities each member of the team did during the project.
+You do not need to list individual commits or comments (we have access to your team repo with all this information).
+You can find more discussion about this type of statement [on this site](https://www.editage.com/insights/how-to-draft-the-authorship-contribution-statement).

+If you find yourself with an _important concern or disagreement_ regarding the team contribution statement that you feel requires private communication to the instructors, you can do so by [filling out this short form](https://forms.gle/ZHqLQzCBf1SWJHHP6).